tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Change Jupyter Notebook startup folder (Windows)
 ''''''''''''''''''''''''''''''''''''''''''''''''

-- Choose a folder that will contain all your notebooks.

 - Copy the IPython Notebook launcher from the menu to the desktop.

 - Right click on the new launcher and change the "Start in" field by pasting